Knowledge Center

 How long should a mattress last.

 Short answer.
-Most mattresses are sold with a "10-year lifespan," but that figure describes the warranty, not the structure.
-In practice, a uniformly built mattress begins losing meaningful center support around year three to four, and becomes worth replacing by year five to seven.
+Mattresses are commonly sold with a "10-year lifespan," but that figure describes the warranty, not the structure.
+In practice, a uniformly built mattress tends to lose meaningful center support years earlier than the warranty implies, and becomes worth replacing well before the warranty runs out.
 What wears out is the load-bearing core — and that depends entirely on how it was built.

-Ask how long a mattress lasts and you'll get the same answer from almost every brand: about ten years.
-It's a clean number, easy to remember, and it appears in nearly every buying guide.
+Ask how long a mattress lasts and ten years is the figure you'll see quoted most often.
+It's a clean number, easy to remember, and it turns up in a lot of buying guides.
 It's also misleading.
-"Ten years" is an industry convention tied to warranty length, not a measurement of when the mattress stops supporting you.
+"Ten years" is a convention that tracks warranty length more closely than it tracks how a bed actually sleeps.
 The two are rarely the same.

 What "lasting" actually means.